Russell HittingerLumen Christi Institute

 Free and open to the public.
 Cosponsored by the Theology and Ethics Workshop at the Divinity School and the Midwest Province of the Society of Jesus.

 Sexual and financial scandals are prompting Catholics to ask hard and painful questions about church government.
 Who is in charge?
 How is responsibility and accountability for governance distributed in the Church?
 By no means is this the first time that the Catholic Church has reckoned with the letter and the spirit of its own governance.
 Drawing from his latest book, When Bishops Meet: An Essay Comparing Trent, Vatican I, and Vatican II (Harvard, 2019), Fr.
-John O’Malley, S.J. will retrace how the three modern ecumenical councils grappled with church reform and highlight resources in that tradition that may help us today.
-A response from Russell Hittinger will follow, leading to open discussion moderated by Jennifer Newsome Martin (University of Notre Dame).
+John O’Malley, S.J. retraces how the three modern ecumenical councils grappled with church reform and highlight resources in that tradition that may help us today.
+A response from Russell Hittinger follows, leading to open discussion moderated by Jennifer Newsome Martin (University of Notre Dame).

 Russell Hittinger is Senior Fellow at the Lumen Christi Institute, visiting fellow in the Committee on Social Thought at the University of Chicago, and Professor Emeritus of Catholic Studies and Law at the University of Tulsa.
 He is also Ordinarius of the Pontifical Academy of the Social Sciences and the Pontifical Academy of St. Thomas Aquinas.
 Hittinger is the author of many books, including A Critique of the New Natural Law Theory, The First Grace: Rediscovering Natural Law in a Post-Christian Age, Thomas Aquinas and the Rule of Law, and most recently Paper Wars: Catholic Social Doctrine and the Modern State (forthcoming).